vsch/idea-multimarkdown/BUILD.md

   * To disable the bundled plugin run the `prepareSandbox` task from the IDE Gradle tool window or `./gradlew prepareSandbox` from the command line to create the sandbox used for the plugin.
-  * create a file `build/idea-sandbox/config/disabled_plugins.txt` with
+  * Create a file `build/idea-sandbox/config/disabled_plugins.txt` with
     `org.intellij.plugins.markdown` as the only line.

+    :information_source: As an alternative you can run the `runIde` task to run the plugin in the IDE.
+In debug instance of the IDE, open plugins configuration and disable the bundled Markdown plugin manually.

 ### Building